YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

       }
 #.
 The ``getData`` method relies on the utility function ``youtubeMap`` that formats
    the returned response for your application.
-Add the ``youtubeMap`` shown below to the controller, but be sure to place it above the statement ``Y.namespace('mojito.controllers')[NAME] = {``:
+Add the ``youtubeMap`` shown below to the controller, but be sure to place it above (or below) the block scope of ``Y.namespace('mojito.controllers')[NAME] = {``:

    .. code-block:: javascript